-The Raspi config on the Raspberry Pi can be quite daunting at first with its many options and settings you are able to change.
+The Raspi-config on the Raspberry Pi can be quite daunting at first as it has quite a few options and settings that you’re able to change.

-In this guide I am going to explain some these options so that you will be able to them better and then be able to appropriate changes when you’re looking at this screen.
+In this guide, I am going to explain some of these options so that you will be able to understand them better and be able to make the appropriate changes.
 This guide is perfect for anyone who is just getting started with the Raspberry Pi.

 You will now have access to the Raspi Config tool so let’s now go into the function of each item.